ryanyonzon/budgie-sample-applet/README.md

     meson --prefix=/usr build
     sudo ninja -C build/ install

-You may need to restart your system for the newly installed applet to appear in the `Budgie Desktop Settings` > `Bottom Panel` > `Add applet` (list) or run the `budgie-panel` command (on terminal) to restore Budgie's default panel settings:
+You may need to restart your system for the newly installed applet to appear in the `Budgie Desktop Settings` > `Bottom Panel` > `Add applet` (list) or run the `budgie-panel` command (on terminal) to restore Budgie's default panel settings and for the changes to take effect:

     budgie-panel --reset --replace &